outerbounds/nim-examples/tensorboard/README.md

 @pypi(packages={'torch': '2.4.1', 'tensorboard': '2.18.0'})
 ```

+### Examples

+ - A simple example emitting custom scalars: [`SimpleTb`](https://github.com/outerbounds/nim-examples/blob/main/tensorboard/tbsimple.py)

+ - A more realistic examples training an MNIST model with PyTorch with hyperparameter optimization for batch sizes and using `@project`
+   to separate metrics from production and experiments: [`TBMnistFlow`](https://github.com/outerbounds/nim-examples/blob/main/tensorboard/tbmnist.py)

 ## Usage: Inspecting results on Tensorboard

 The beginning of the task output (visible in the task UI) shows lines like: